mozilla-services/heka/docs/source/configuration.rst

 - max_timer_inject (uint):
     The maximum number of messages that a sandbox filter's TimerEvent function can inject in a single call; the default is 10.

+- max_pack_idle (string):
+    A time duration string (e.x.
+"2s", "2m", "2h") indicating how long a
+    message pack can be 'idle' before its considered leaked by heka.
+If too many packs leak from a bug in a filter or output then heka will eventually halt.
+This setting indicates when that is considered to have occurred.

 - maxprocs (int):
     Enable multi-core usage; the default is 1 core.
 More cores will generally